Cindy and Barrett with RV in Montrose

 16. Where do you stay?

-We stay at a mix of campgrounds, RV parks, boondocking spots, and, every once in a while, a Cracker Barrel.
+We stay at a mix of campgrounds, RV parks, boondocking spots, and, occasionally, a Cracker Barrel.

 There are pros and cons to each type of spot.
 If I’m going to attempt to boil it down to a real simple difference, here they are, but keep in mind these are not always the case: